 1. Complete all regular requirements for the history major;

-5. Complete 6 units of additional course work chosen in consultation with the Department Honors Advisor; such courses normally will require two analytical papers or a research paper on an honors level of performance;
+3. Complete 6 units of additional course work chosen in consultation with the Department Honors Advisor; such courses normally will require two analytical papers or a research paper on a honors level of performance; three of those units must be in courses designated applied history or methods (e.g., HIST 305 or HIST 402).